CitrineInformatics/python-citrination-client/docs/source/index.rst

 Module Documentation
 --------------------

-For detailed method documentation, consult the articles in this section.b
+For detailed method documentation, consult the articles in this section.

 .. toctree::
    :maxdepth: 2

-   modules/data_management
-   modules/models
-   modules/search
+   modules/modules